Get advice on how to make your money go further if you’re struggling with rent and bills.

 Save money on food bills

 Shopping online could help you budget your food bill or find the cheapest deals in the supermarkets.
-Use sites such as My Supermarket to compare costs.
+You can use price comparison websites, such as mySupermarket, to compare costs.

 Get advice on money problems